ciims/CiiMS/README.md

 Please note that this demo is not monitored, and is reset at an unspecified interval and at my discretion.
 Please be nice.
 If you find a bug please report it via a [Github Issue](https://github.com/charlesportwoodii/CiiMS/issues).

+## Documentation

+Full documents for CiiMS can be found at [docs.ciims.io](https://docs.ciims.io).
+Please refer to this guide for installation instructions, development guidelines, and a list of available CLI commands

 ## Features

 * Based on Yii Framework